Leticia07/waiter_app_api/README.md

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js v18.12.1][nodejs] or higher installed on your computer.
+To clone and run this application, you'll need [Git](https://git-scm.com), [Node.js v18.12.1][nodejs] or higher installed on your computer and a mongoose database to connect your api (can be a image on docker or even an online option).
 From your command line:

 To run the server